manuelftech/ai-vr-control/README.md

 ### Project Structure

-*   `Assets/`# Static materials, prefabs and scenes to create a 3D scene
+*   `Assets/` Scenes, Materials and prefabs to create a 3D scene
     *   `Scripts/`Programming scripts in C# to control the environment
 *   `Orchestrator/` OpenAI ChatGPT main application folder
     *   `config/` Extraction of configuration properties